- Commercial Aviation Safety Team (CAST)

 - Pipeline and Hazardous Material Safety Administration (DOT PHMSA) Website:

 PHMSA is the agency within DOT that is responsible for the rulemaking process and to propose and adopt changes to the regulations.
 PHMSA's website has a breadth of information for hazardous materials shippers.
-You can download publications, request a regulatory letter of interpretation, report and incident, lookup recently published rulemakings, and more on their website.
+You can download publications, request a regulatory letter of interpretation, review regulatory letters of interpretation, report an incident, lookup recently published rulemakings, and more on their website.

 - DOT Transportation Safety Institute (TSI)

 TSI is a non-profit within DOT that provides HAZMAT safety training for safety professionals in federal, state and local government agencies and the private industry.

 The FAA Tech Center is responsible for the identification, prioritization, planning, and general direction of cabin and fire safety research projects.
 On their website, you can access dangerous goods-related safety reports, videos, and various Safety Alerts for Operators (SAFOs), which contain important information and may include recommended action.

 - US Dept of Health and Human Services: Household product database

 - International Air Transport Association (IATA)